Node-RED Dashboard (3-TPS Sensors)

 Add logic to your project using TIDE

-Create new HTML pages to transfer the sensor data to Node-Red on HTTP socket, make sure the data type is correct (String), and use the conversion while sending the data on socket.
+Create new HTML pages to transfer the sensor data to Node-RED on HTTP socket, make sure the data type is correct (String), and use the conversion while sending the data on the socket.

 HTTP socket selection will happen automatically as CODY will take care of it.

 Access the Node-RED in Chrome using the VM IP (http://VM-IP:1880) and port 1880.